Insect Bite Quiz

 Bitten by insect in the last 1 week

-Were you get bitten or stung by an insect?
+Have you been bitten or stung by bugs or animals?

 This condition is typically mild and improves on its own.
 However, medications may help relieve pain and itching.
 Rarely, some patients may develop a severe allergy, requiring emergency medical care.